LAKESIDE CENTER

 Lakeside, Colorado

-Construction commenced on July 13, 1955.
-A 3-level (130,500 square foot) Denver Dry Goods ("The Denver") was officially dedicated on July 25, 1956.
-The adjacent shopping hub, now promoted as LAKESIDE CENTER, debuted with a 3-day celebration held between August 30 and September 1, 1956.
+Construction commenced on July 12, 1955.
+A 3-level (130,500 square foot) Denver Dry Goods ("The Denver") debuted as part of a mall-wide grand opening.
+This 3-day celebration was held between August 30 and September 1, 1956.

 Among the initial twenty-seven inline stores and services were Russell Stover Candies, Richman Brothers men's wear, White Spot Restaurant, Fashion Bar ladies' wear, Maternity Modes, Luby's Cafeteria, Walgreen Drug, a King Soopers grocery and F.W.
 Woolworth 5 & 10.